 While Belize itself was enchantment – lush jungle, magnificent beaches and spectacular reefs – its people were a joyful revelation.
-English speaking and highly educated it’s easy to connect and pursue deep conversations… life… love… cooking.
+English speaking and highly educated it’s easy to connect and pursue deep conversations about life… love… and cooking.

 A Canadian based adventure tour company based out of Vancouver, Island Adventures, were kind enough to allow me access to their kitchen and their Belizean cooks, Phillip Matinez and Amy Migel.

-I met Amy as she arrived on the island for her two week shift and was busily sorting the pantry, sweeping the floor and generally getting organized, a whirlwind of force, chatting a mile a minute… food, family, guests, what’s on tonight’s menu.
+I met Amy as she arrived on the island for her two week shift and was busily sorting the pantry, sweeping the floor and generally getting organized.
+A whirlwind of force, chatting a mile a minute on the subjects of food, family, guests and what’s on tonight’s menu.
 I notice a laminated menu on the wall and start reading, she says waives a hand in the general direction of the menu “we cooks as we feels” she says.
 I expected nothing less in the Caribbean, from a Belizean woman.

 Oh God.
 The pressure.
-“If it’s ok with you I’ll just learn…” “Yeah, that’s ok too… we’ve got lots to teach you” says Amy.
-I imagine she’s right.
+“If it’s ok with you I’ll just learn.”
+“Yeah, that’s ok too, we’ve got lots to teach you” she replied.
+I imagined she was right.

-My education begins the next day with Phillip.
+My education began the next day with Phillip.
 A bear of a man in a bright red apron, who loves his mother and her cooking.
 Phillip smiles with his whole face.
-Not just the eyes and the mouth – but the entire face – he makes me feel instantly comfortable.
-The kitchen, when he is in it, is calm and orderly… but not quiet.
+Not just the eyes and the mouth – but his entire face.
+And because of that, he makes me feel instantly comfortable.
+The kitchen, when he is in it, is calm and orderl, but not quiet.

 In the heat of the afternoon, with the radio blaring island music they indulge me with recipes representative of Belizean Cuisine and tales from their Garifuna heritage.

-Johnny Cakes and pineapple jam, plantain, dukunu (Belize style tamale), the difference between rice & beans and beans & rice and the wonders of coconut, which are plentiful and fresh, knocked from the tree, shucked and ground fresh on spot with a torturous looking device bolted to a picnic table and a wicked looking handheld grater that made me fear for fingers.
+Johnny Cakes and pineapple jam, plantain, dukunu (Belize style tamale), the difference between rice & beans and beans & rice and the wonders of coconut, which are plentiful and fresh, knocked from the tree, shucked and ground fresh, on-the-spot with a torturous looking device bolted to a picnic table and a handheld grater that made me fear for fingers.

 “We use a lot of coconut” says Phillip “it tastes good”.

 That’s for sure.
-Coconut milk, coconut cream, grated coconut, sweetened coconut, coconut oil… it’s in… everything.
+Coconut milk, coconut cream, grated coconut, sweetened coconut, coconut oil.
+It is in everything.

 Thankfully there is a prep area outside, where dishes are washed and juices is squeezed and on the occasion when the cooks find the rice is not to their liking, it’s rice is sorted (by hand) in the shade.
 It’s a gathering place for staff and the best place to jot down a recipe.

 By its nature, it’s a rustic style of cooking, and because of its remote location it requires a great deal of planning.
 The nearest ‘corner store’ is in Dangriga which is 40 miles away, by boat.
-No refrigeration means meat frozen then kept on ice, fish caught fresh and milk comes in a can.
+No refrigeration means meats are frozen, then kept on ice, fish caught fresh and milk comes in a can.
+Or a coconut.